Travel Postcard: 48 hours in Warsaw

 4 p.m.
 After lunch, take a stroll through alleys lined with blossoming roses and chestnut trees in Warsaw’s most famous Lazienki Park before heading home.

-In the summer months, Chopin piano concerts are organized in the park on weekends.
+In the summer months, Chopin piano concerts are organised in the park on weekends.
+(Reporting By Karolina Slowikowska, editing by Paul Casciato)